Football.TXT Format Spec (& Tests)

 What’s the point?
 If a match has no round header (in scope) than tools can use the round & match definitions to find a match by date lookup.

-Prop(erty) lines
+Prop(erty) Lines

 Property lines start with a team name followed by double colon (:) for lineups or known property keywords / names (e.g. Penalties, Goals, Referee, etc.) followd by double colon (:) for all other props.